wirepair/autogcd/README.md

 ## Internals
 I'll admit, I do not fully like the design of the Elements.
 I have to track state updates very carefully and I chose to use sync.RWMutex locks.
 I couldn't see an obvious method of using channels to synchronize access to the DOMNodes.
 I'm very open to new architectures/designs if someone has a better method of keeping Element objects up to date as Chrome notifies autogcd of new values.

+As mentioned in the Elements section, Chrome Debugger Protocol is fully asynchronous.
+The debugger is only notified of elements when the page first loads (and even then only a few of the top level elements).
+It also occurs when an element has been modified, or when you request them with DOM.requestChildNodes.
+Autogcd tries to manage all of this for you, but there may be a case where you search for elements that chrome has not notified the debugger client yet.
+In this case the Element will be, in autogcd terminology, NotReady.
+This means you can sort of work with it because we know its nodeId but we may not know much else (even what type of node it is).
+Internally almost all chrome debugger methods take nodeIds.

 This package has been *heavily* tested in the real world.
 It was used to scan the top 1 million websites from Alexa.
 I found numerous goroutine leaks that have been subsequently fixed.
 After running my scan I no longer see any leaks.
 It should also be completely safe to kill the browser at any point and not have any runaway go routines since I have channels waiting for close messages at any point a channel is sending or receiving.